forcedotcom/assessment-bot/docs/guides/UserGuide.md

 Compared to a survey, an assessment is closer to a conversation where a score, recommendation or feedback is provided to the end user based on their responses.

-The Conversation Assessments package provdies a solution for delivering assessments in a conversational form through Salesforce Einstein Bots and analyzing the results using the reporting capabilities of the Salsforce Platform.
+The Conversation Assessments package provides a solution for delivering assessments in a conversational form through Salesforce Einstein Bots and analyzing the results using the reporting capabilities of the Salesforce Platform.

 The following guide will explain in more detail the capabilities of the solution.